claudioandre-br/packages/john-the-ripper/readme.md

 ```

 ### Deployments
 Currently, we are deploying a developing version of JtR in all channels (even in the stable channel).
 That situation might change in the future when a new jumbo 2 stable john version becames available.
-That said, if you want to access the hot and bleeding john, you should follow the development channel.
+That said, if you want to access the hot and bleeding JtR, you should follow the development channel.
 For a clean installation:
 ```
 sudo snap install --channel=edge john-the-rippper
 ```